Nmap for Pentester: Host Discovery

 ICMP Echo Ping Scan

-The ICMP Ping scan can be used to gather information about the target systems which makes it different from port scanning.
-The pentester can send an ICMP ECHO request to the target and getting an ICMP Echo reply in return.
+The ICMP Ping scan gathers information about target systems, making it distinct from port scanning.
+The pentester sends an ICMP ECHO request to the target and receives an ICMP ECHO reply in response.

 nmap -sn -PE 192.168.1.108 --disable-arp-ping

-The packets captured in the Wireshark can be observed.
+The packets captured in Wireshark can be observed.

 ICMP ECHO Ping Sweep